-2.3.6.
+2.2.6.
 Overview of Changes from the 1990 Sector Development Plan

-- Site development plan approval only applies to development that has potentially significant impacts on surrounding properties.
-Site plan approval process is extended to all zones that arenot form based and applies to all new development.
-[191] - (ii) SU-2 Residential/Commercial Martineztown (RCM) and SU-2 Neighborhood Residential Commercial (NRC) zones have been replaced by one new zone - SU-2 MTSB Neighborhood Residential (NR) - to increase neighborhood cohesion, restrict heights to 18 feet, and limit uses to R-1 on all parcels except those that front Edith Boulevard or Mountain Road, which are permissive uses corresponding to the Residential/Commercial (RC) Zone in the City Zoning Code. - (iii) Within the area zoned NR, introduce a new zone SU-2 RI (Residential Infill) on vacant parcels to accommodate limited higher-density residential opportunities in appropriate locations with restrictive design controls to ensure compatibility with surrounding development.
-This measure is intended to relieve redevelopment pressures on existing single-family houses in the neighborhood core.
-[191] - (iv) Two new mixed-use, form-based zones are introduced: SU-2 MTSB MX (Mixed Use) and SU-2 MTSB VC (Village Center). - (v) In the southern portion of the Plan aera (along Lomas Boulevard and Woodward Road), SU-2 Heavy Commercial (C-3) is rezoned SU-2 Community Commercial (C-2) to more accurately reflect permissive uses, desired character, and proximity to low-density, single-family core of the neighborhood.
-[191] - (vi) Near Mountain Road east of Broadway, SU-2 C-3 and SU-2 M-1 are replaced with a new zone, SU-2 C/LI (Commercial/Light Industrial), which restores some C-3 uses removed by the 1990 MTSB SDP, adds R-3 uses, removes certain M-1 uses incompatible with nearby residential areas, and makes C-3 uses conditional where properties abut residential zones.
-[191] - (vii) SU-2 HM is replaced with a new zone, SU-2 C/I (Commercial/Industrial) SU-2 Light Manufacturing (M-1).
-Permissive uses in the SU- 2 HM zone are permissive and conditional uses in the C/I M-1 zone, with a small number of uses incompatible with nearby residential areas removed.
-Notably, C-2 and R-3 uses are added, introducing retail and residential development opportunities.
-[191] - (viii) The SU-2 Residential R-3 zone is corrected to SU-2 Residential R-2.
-Parcels were mapped as SU-2 R-2 by the 1990 Plan with an incorrect R-3 zone description. - (ix) New design guidelines are required to ensure that new development complements the traditional neighborhood character. - (x) Existing legal uses that become non-conforming upon adoption of the plan are to be treated as approved conditional uses, and the conditional use will only expire if the use ceases for up to two years, rather than the standard one-year period.
-Existing legal uses that are non-conforming-upon adoption of the plan are APPROVED CONDITIONAL USES per the requirements in §14-16-4-2(D) of the City Zoning Code.
+- (i) Site plan approval process is extended to all zones that are not form based and applies to all new development. - (ii) SU-2 Residential/Commercial Martineztown (RCM) and SU-2 Neighborhood Residential Commercial (NRC) zones have been replaced by one new zone - SU-2 MTSB Neighborhood Residential (NR) - to increase neighborhood cohesion, restrict heights to 18 feet, and limit uses to R-1 on all parcels except those that front Edith Boulevard or Mountain Road, which are permitted uses corresponding to the Residential/Commercial (RC) Zone in the City Zoning Code. - (iii) SU-2 Heavy Commercial (C-3) is renamed SU-2 Community Commercial (C-2) to more accurately reflect permitted uses. - (iv) SU-2 Heavy Manufacturing (HM) is replaced with SU-2 Light Manufacturing (M-1).
+Permissive uses in the SU- 2 HM zone are permissive and conditional uses in the M-1 zone. - (v) The SU-2 Residential R-3 zone is corrected to SU-2 Residential R-2.
+Parcels were mapped as SU-2 R-2 by the 1990 Plan with an incorrect R-3 zone description. - (vi) Two new mixed-use, form-based zones are introduced: SU-2 MTSB Mixed Use (MX) and SU-2 MTSB Village Center (VC). - (vii) New design guidelines are required to ensure that new development complements the traditional neighborhood character. - (viii) Existing legal uses that are non-conforming upon adoption of the plan are APPROVED CONDITIONAL USES per the requirements in §14-16-4-2(D) of the City Zoning Code.
 An approved conditional use shall be void/expired if the use ceases for a continuous period of one year.
 Upon expiration of the approved conditional use, the property owner is required to comply with the regulations of the adopted zone.
-[191]

-2.4.
+2.3.
 Transportation